Midgame/Tournament-API/README.md

 ## Pre-requisites

-You'll need to have the [https://www.golang.org](Go Language) installed.
+You'll need to have the [Go Language](https://www.golang.org) installed.

 ## To install